BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 not visible through standard tools.

 **Privileges Overview** Privileges in Windows are granted to users to bypass certain security checks.
 They are critical for red teamers to understand as they can be exploited for elevated access.
-Privileges can be enabled or disabled, and their state is crucial for their eectiveness.
+Privileges can be enabled or disabled, and their state is crucial for their effectiveness.

 ```powershell
 PS> ls NtKeyUser:\SOFTWARE -Recurse | Where-Object Name -Match "`0"